scholarslab/gitpractice/Praxis2020.md

 ## What's your favorite scent and why?
 * Emma: Like Elise, I love scented candles, and also just scents in general.
 I came home from the grocery store with a cinnamon broom yesterday, so that scent is currently winning.
 I associate it with autumn and coziness.
 * Crystal: I love the smell of clean laundry the day after you've washed it, when it's faded a little bit.
 It's very comforting and home-y and makes me feel refreshed!
 * Savanna: I also love scents in general lol.
 I'm definitely a candle person!
 In terms of my day-to-day, I am really into  warm-musky-vanilla-caramel-sugary-pistachio type scents right now.
 In terms of nostalgia, I'm very partial at the moment to incense-- it reminds me of being in Bali with my friends/host family.
+Actually...
+Bali might just be my favorite scent.
+There's something about the indescribable mix of incense, food stalls, fresh flowers, burning trash, and mysterious other things that's magical.
+Not that I'm for trash burning.
+Just to clarify.
 * Elise: Pretty sure scents are somehow my love langauge, so I'm all about this, especially since y'all are on board, too.
 As far as a favorite, it definitely depends on my mood/the season.
 A good bet is usually some kind of lavender/basil/herbs in general combination.
 * Aaron: Freshly cut grass and gasoline.
 Essentially lawnmowing.
 Added benefit if I'm not doing the mowing.